phytec/doc-bsp-yocto/README.rst

 There are 3 build targets available:

-- ``tox -e py3-html``: Build the documentation as HTML for the default language (en).
+- ``tox -e html``: Build the documentation as HTML for the default language (en).
 This build command builds the documentation in multi-core mode and is the fastest.
 Building the documentation in other languages does not support parallel processing and is significantly slower.

+  In addition the html build uses sphinx-autobuild to automatically rebuild the documentation when a source file changes.
+The documentation is afterwards hosted on a free port on your local machine.
+Exit with CTRL+C.

-- ``tox -e py3-intl``: Update the internationalization index files and build the documentation as HTML for all languages, but English.
+- ``tox -e intl``: Update the internationalization index files and build the documentation as HTML for all languages.

-- ``tox -e py3-pdf``: Build the documentation as a PDF file for all languages.
+- ``tox -e pdf``: Build the documentation as a PDF file for all languages.

 Open the locally built HTML pages in your webbrowser in the default language::